jdyeakel/2022_mortality/README.md

 >   Note: In all scripts, you must first insert your own file path for retrieving data from `/data/` and for saving figure files.

 ### Julia (v.
 1.8.2)
-*   `predpreyratio.jl`: This Julia script imports the averaged data collated from Hayward, 2006; Hayward et al., 2006a,b; Hayward and Kerley, 2008, 2005; Hayward et al., 2006c, (`data_hayward_all.csv`) describing the expected prey size of different large-bodied mammalian carnivores.
+*   `predpreyratio.jl`: This Julia script imports the averaged data collated from Hayward, 2006; Hayward et al., 2006a,b; Hayward and Kerley, 2008, 2005; Hayward et al., 2006c, (`data_hayward_all.csv`) describing the expected prey size for different large-bodied mammalian carnivores.
 The script then resamples predator body masses for each prey to obtain the expected predator mass given a particular prey body size.
 The fitted relationship (and 5/95% confidence intervals) are exported as `ppmr_fit_table_revreps.csv`, and the raw bootstrapped samples are exported as `predpreymass_tablereps.csv` (see above).
 These arrays are imported into the various mathematica scripts below for analysis and figure creation.

 ### Mathematica (v.
 14.0)